Franz Lachner: Biography

 Lachner was born in Rain am Lech to a musical family (his brothers Ignaz, Theodor and Vinzenz also became musicians).
 He studied music with Simon Sechter and Maximilian Stadler.
-He conducted at the Theater am Kärntnertor in Vienna.
+He conducted at the Theater am Kärntnertor in Vienna where he met Beethoven and Schubert.
 In 1834, he became Kapellmeister at Mannheim.
 As a result of composers' aesthetic comparisons of Beethoven's symphonic output with efforts afterwards, in 1835, there was a competition in Vienna for the best new symphony sponsored by Tobias Haslinger of the music publishing firm with no fewer than 57 entries.
 Lachner received first prize with his 5th Symphony Sinfonia passionata, or Preis-Symphonie and became royal Kapellmeister at Munich, becoming a major figure in its musical life, conducting at the opera and various concerts and festivals.
 His career there came to a sudden end in 1864 after Richard Wagner's disciple Hans von Bülow took over Lachner's duties.
 Lachner remained officially in his post on extended leave for a few years until his contract expired.